buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `build-parallel` (optional, build only)

 Set the build step to run with `--parallel`, causing Docker Compose to run builds in parallel.
+Requires docker-compose `1.23+`.

 The default is `false`.